 - Plan a “babymoon” getaway – whether that's renting a local Airbnb for a night or going on a big adventure.

 - Visit your local toy store and bookstore for a few special items, like a pull-toy or book he loved as a child.

 - Hire a professional photographer and spend the day doing a baby-themed photoshoot.

 - Buy movie, concert, or sporting event tickets for him and his best friends to enjoy a night out.

-- Watch a father-related film like Juno, Knocked Up, Look Who’s Talking, Big Fish, Parenthood, Field of Dreams, To Kill A Mockingbird, or The Pursuit of Happyness.
+- Have a movie night with a father-related film like Juno, Knocked Up, Look Who’s Talking, Big Fish, Parenthood, Field of Dreams, To Kill A Mockingbird, or The Pursuit of Happyness.
 You can even make it a movie marathon!

 The urge to plan a special day full of fun activities Dad will love is understandable, but you’ve got a lot on your plate with a new baby in the house – or on the way.
 You don’t have to surprise the dad in your life with elaborate or expensive plans.
 Take comfort in knowing that many dads prefer the simple pleasures – quiet cuddle time with their family, a gummy baby smile, or a thoughtful card.

 Some dads will appreciate it if you come up with the plan and tell them exactly what will happen.
 For other dads, it may be better to float a few options so they can choose how to spend the day.